VladislavAntonyuk/vladislavantonyuk.github.io/src/VladislavAntonyuk/wwwroot/data/Simplifying .NET MAUI App Development: Debugging and Monitoring Tools.md

-While most of you exciting about Apple's WWDC 2024, I am silently publishing the article on how to simplify .NET MAUI App development.
+While most of you are excited about Apple's WWDC 2024, I am silently publishing the article on simplifying .NET MAUI App development.

-Developing mobile applications can be a rewarding experience, but debugging and monitoring their behavior can often be a challenge.
+Developing mobile applications can be a rewarding experience, but debugging and monitoring their behavior can often be challenging.
 Especially in the realm of .NET MAUI app development, pinpointing issues, tracking resource usage, and finding the perfect element placement can be time-consuming.
 Fortunately, there are some helpful tools available on GitHub that can streamline this process.

 In this article, we'll explore two repositories that offer valuable functionalities for .NET MAUI developers: